vendanor/preview-pull-request/README.md

 or a shared wildcard certificate.

 ### Unique certificates
-When deploying previews, set `cluster-issuer` to an issuer with support for resolving HTTP01 challenges.
+When deploying previews, set `clusterIssuer` to an issuer with support for resolving HTTP01 challenges.
-Set `tls-secret-name` to a dynamic value to get a unique certificate for each PR.
+Set `tlsSecretName` to a dynamic value to get a unique certificate for each PR.

 ### Wildcard certificates
 Add a ClusterIssuer which can resolve DNS01 challenges.
 Kubernetes cert-manager supports a few well known DNS services.